 For further information on Cuban money and the differences in notes, alongside current exchange rates, check out this Cuba Currency website.

-We would exchange money (sometimes just two or three CUCS at a time) with local friends or the Casa owner and save every National Peso coin we were given in change when paying for something in CUCs where exact change couldn’t be given.
+We would exchange money with local friends or the Casa owners and save every National Peso coin we were given in change when paying for something in CUCs where exact change couldn’t be given.

-One of my most treasured memories was stumbling upon a small shop in a backstreet in Trinidad where my friend and I spent two hours eating ham sandwiches and drinking Cuban rum and coffee, before buying wine and cigars to take away with us.
-Our afternoon set us back around $10, which is just under half of what a Cuban makes in one month.
-We got a chance to experience the real Cuba, as well as give back to a local business directly.
+One of my most treasured memories was stumbling upon a small shop on a backstreet in Trinidad where my friend and I spent two hours eating ham sandwiches and drinking Cuban rum and coffee before buying wine and cigars to take away.
+Our afternoon set us back around $10, just under half of what a Cuban makes in one month.
+We got to experience the real Cuba and give back to a local business directly.

-A Cuban friend in Santiago de Cuba took us to a Cuban restaurant set-up that was inside a house – a place with no sign and known only to locals.
-This was a special experience and one certainly attributed to being with a Cuban who know about it and could get us in.
+A Cuban friend in Santiago de Cuba took us to a Cuban restaurant inside a house – a place with no sign and known only to locals.
+This was a unique experience and certainly attributed to being with a Cuban who knows about it and could get us in.

 How Much Does it Cost to Travel in Cuba?

-Despite being Socialist, high prices are enforced across the entire country, where capitalist commercialism and tourist prices are in place for visitors making it fairly expensive.
+Despite Cuba being Socialist, high prices are enforced across the country, where capitalist commercialism and tourist prices are in place for visitors making it relatively expensive.

 Overall Costs of a One-Month Trip to Cuba

-Backpacking Cuba is not as budget style as Asia, but can be cheap if you keep a tight eye on your expenditure.
+Backpacking in Cuba is not as budget-style as in Asia but can be cheap if you keep a close eye on your expenditure.

-Our average daily budget in Cuba was 50 – 60 CUC ($50), including food, accommodation and entrance fees.
+Our average daily budget in Cuba was $50, including food, accommodation and entrance fees.